htpaak/AlarmReminderApp/README.md

 ## Installation 🚀

-1. Download the latest executable file (`AlarmReminderApp_vX.Y.Z.exe`) from the [Releases Page](https://github.com/htpaak/AlarmReminderApp/releases/latest).
+1. Download the latest executable file (`AlarmReminderPAAK_vX.Y.Z.exe`) from the [Releases Page](https://github.com/htpaak/AlarmReminderPAAK/releases/latest).
 2. Run the downloaded `.exe` file.
 No separate installation process is required.
-3. Launch AlarmReminderApp and start setting up your alarms! 🎉
+3. Launch AlarmReminderPAAK and start setting up your alarms! 🎉

 ## How to Use 📖